EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-transfer-an-eosio.token-token.md

 ## Goal

-Transfer token created by eosio.token contract
+Transfer token created by apifiny.token contract

 ## Before you begin

-* Install the currently supported version of cleos
+* Install the currently supported version of clapifiny

-* You are going to transfer a token created by eosio.token contract and eosio.token contract has been deployed on the network which you are connected to
+* You are going to transfer a token created by apifiny.token contract and apifiny.token contract has been deployed on the network which you are connected to

 * Understand the following:
   * What is a transaction